Higher order Goh conditions for singular extremals of corank 1: Introduction

 At this point, we regard the quantities in \eqref{DELTAintro} as unknowns of a nonsingular system of linear equations, thus proving their vanishing.
 To get this nonsingularity, we work with families of trigonometric functions having sparse and high frequences, see Theorems \ref{TRIX} and \ref{bugsbunny}.

 Our argument leading to the final proof of Theorem \ref{Gohnintro} is summarized in Section~\ref{GOH}.
-In Section 10 we complete the study of a well-known example of singular curve.
+In Section 10 we complete the study of a well-known example of { a strictly singular} curve.
 In $M =\R^3$ we consider the distribution spanned by the vector-fields

 where $\m\in \N$ is a parameter.
-Using the theory developed in Sections 2-6, we show that for odd $\m$ the curve $\gamma(t) = (0,t,0)$, $t\in[0,1]$, is not length minimizing.
-This is interesting because, for even $\m$, this singular curve is on the contrary locally length minimizing.
-In fact, for even $n$ the $n$th differential of the end-point map is not regular according to Definition \ref{REGO} part i) and our open mapping theorem does not apply.
+Using the theory developed in Sections 2-6, we show that for odd $\m$ the curve $\gamma(t) = (0,t,0)$, $t\in[0,1]$, is not length-minimizing.
+This is interesting because, for even $\m$, this singular curve is on the contrary locally length-minimizing.
+In fact, for even $n$ the $n$th differential of the end-point map does not satisfy assumption i) of Proposition \ref{REGON} and our open mapping theorem does not apply.
 See our discussion in Remark \ref{R104}.

-We conclude this introductory part commenting on the assumptions made in Theorem \ref{Gohnintro}.
-Hypothesis \eqref{eq:Gohn} is restrictive.
-Its geometric meaning is explained in Remark \ref{92}: in fact, it implies (but is not equivalent to) $ \langle \la, [f_{j_h},[\.[f_{j_{2}},f_{j_1}]\.]](\gamma) \rangle=0$ for $h\leq n-1$.
-Weakening \eqref{eq:Gohn} requires a substantial improvement of Theorem \ref{thmopen}.
-The corank $1$ assumption on the length minimizing curve is used when Theorem \ref{thmopen} is applied to the end-point map.
-We think that it should be possible to drop this assumption, but this certainly requires some new deep idea.
+We conclude this introductory part commenting on the assumptions made in Theorem \ref{Gohnintro}. { The assumption on $\dom(\mc D_u^n F)$ to have finite codimension cannot be easily dropped: it is used in the key Theorem \ref{endopen}.} The corank $1$ assumption on the length-minimizing curve is used when Theorem \ref{thmopen} is applied to the end-point map.
+We think that it should be possible to drop the corank $1$ assumption, but this certainly requires some new deep idea.